Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: Evaluation and results

 To evaluate the performance of the proposed scheduling methods, we consider several key figures of merit.
 All results are averaged over repeated simulation runs.
-We choose random scheduling as the baseline for comparison.

-\begin{itemize} \item \textbf{Number of remote gates per QCirc}: the total number of remote gates across all \(M\) QCircs, divided by \(M\). \item \textbf{Number of circuit partitions per QCirc}: the total number of circuit partitions across all \(M\) QCircs, divided by \(M\). \item \textbf{Normalised Job Execution Time (JET) for each QCirc type}: Average execution time for a given QCirc type, computed over all its occurrences within $\mathcal{QC}$ and normalised by \(T_{\rm dec}\), i.e., JET/\(T_{\rm dec}\). \item \textbf{Number of remote gates for each QCirc type}: Average number of remote gates for a given QCirc type, computed over all its occurrences within $\mathcal{QC}$. \item \textbf{Normalised Makespan}: the total time required to complete all jobs (i.e., the execution of all \(M\) QCircs), normalised by \(T_{\rm dec}\), for consistency with normalised JET and to ensure hardware platform independence. \item \textbf{Normalised Throughput}: defined as the ratio of the number of QCircs (\(M\)) to Normalised Makespan.
+\begin{itemize} \item {\textbf{Number of ebits per QCirc}: the total number of ebits across all \(M\) QCircs, divided by \(M\), representing the quantum communication overhead. } \item \textbf{Number of circuit partitions per QCirc}: the total number of circuit partitions across all \(M\) QCircs, divided by \(M\). \item \textbf{Normalised Job Execution Time (JET) for each QCirc type}: Average execution time for a given QCirc type, computed over all its occurrences within $\mathcal{QC}$ and normalised by \(T_{\rm dec}\), i.e., JET/\(T_{\rm dec}\). \item \textbf{Number of ebits for each QCirc type}: Average number of ebits for a given QCirc type, computed over all its occurrences within $\mathcal{QC}$. \item \textbf{Normalised Makespan}: the total time required to complete all jobs (i.e., the execution of all \(M\) QCircs), normalised by \(T_{\rm dec}\), for consistency with normalised JET and to ensure hardware platform independence. \item \textbf{Normalised Throughput}: defined as the ratio of the number of QCircs (\(M\)) to Normalised Makespan.
 This indicates how many QCircs can be executed per unit time. \end{itemize}

-The normalised JET for a specific QCirc is obtained using the {\texttt{Qiskit}} framework \cite{qiskit2024}, which represents the circuit as a sequence of layers, where each layer comprises quantum gates that can be executed in parallel.
-The execution time is calculated under the following conditions.
-First, we assume that remote gates within a layer of a given QCirc are executed sequentially rather than in parallel.
-Second, all local gates are assumed to have an identical execution duration.
-Based on these, we iterate through all circuit layers and identify whether each layer contains any remote gates or only local gates.
-Let \(N_{\rm LL}\) denote the number of layers containing only local gates.
-We compute the normalised JET using the following expression:
+The normalised JET for a given QCirc is computed based on a layered circuit model, where the circuit is represented as a sequence of layers, and each layer comprises quantum gates that can be executed in parallel.
+First, for a given QCirc, remote entanglement generation is assumed to occur sequentially; parallel entanglement generation is not considered, even when multiple remote gates appear within the same circuit layer.
+Second, all local gates are assumed to have identical execution durations.
+Under these assumptions, we iterate over all circuit layers and determine whether each layer contains remote gates or only local gates.
+Let $N_{\rm LL}$ denote the number of layers containing exclusively local gates.
+The normalised JET is then computed as follows: